David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Authorities proactively identify and fight against elements who "borrow" the guise of feedback to spread distorted views (such as demanding pluralism or depoliticizing the military) to sabotage the Congress.
 * Denying the value of the documents is a tactic to lower the Party's prestige and sabotage the Congress.

+**Allegation:** Fabricates rumors about the Party creating a "Deputy General Secretary" position; spreads fake personnel lists claiming "internal fighting".
+* The Party Statutes do not have this position; this is fake news aimed at smearing personnel work and causing internal confusion.
+* Organizational changes and personnel planning are discussed democratically and transparently in the Central Committee, not through secret deals or "selling seats".

+**Allegation:** Exploits natural disasters to accuse personnel work of being "insensitive" (e.g., appointing officials during floods).
+* Personnel work is a regular, planned organizational task; disaster response is an urgent duty.
+Both are performed in parallel by the political system without conflict.
+* Using natural disasters to attack standard administrative procedures is a form of emotional manipulation.

 **18. On Populism:**

 **Allegation:** Exploits crowd psychology, uses demagogic slogans and empty promises to lure the masses, attacks the government, and divides the people from the Party.